 Competition is especially intense in March, before premium changes for all health insurance customers take effect on April 1st, and June, when Aussies under the age of 31 race to secure cover by June 30 to avoid paying the additional 2% Lifetime Health Cover.
 During these two months, generic and branded searches surge as both renewers and first-time buyers go online to find helpful information, giving providers prime opportunities to reach and engage both audiences.

-To better understand the research behaviour of Aussies in the market for private health insurance, we partnered with TNS Australia for a quantitative and qualitative study that explored the typical path to purchase for 495 consumers.1 Here, we’ll break down three takeaways for providers to consider in their strategies to stand out in one of Australia’s most competitive markets.
+To better understand the research behavior of Aussies in the market for private health insurance, we partnered with TNS Australia for a quantitative and qualitative study that explored the typical path to purchase for 495 consumers.1 Here, we’ll break down three takeaways for providers to consider in their strategies to stand out in one of Australia’s most competitive markets.